inbo/tutorials/content/articles/spatial_mgrs/index.md

 ‘civil’ grids by Stott ([1977](#ref-stott_utm_1977); see also [Snyder, 1987](#ref-snyder_map_1987)).

-Note that the UTM grid defines *no* subdivisions of the cartesian coordinate system by means of latitude bands, nor does it describe an alphanumeric geocoding system to uniquely identify further subdivisions.
+Note that the UTM grid as explained here defines *no* subdivisions of the cartesian coordinate system by means of latitude bands, nor does it describe an alphanumeric geocoding system to uniquely identify further subdivisions.
 These topics are part of the Military Grid Reference System (MGRS) specification.

 ### MGRS grid (Military Grid Reference System)

-The Military Grid Reference System (MGRS) was designed by the end of the 1940s by the US Army and is used by NATO militaries for locating positions worldwide up to 1 m precision.
+The Military Grid Reference System (MGRS) was designed during the 1940s in close association with the development of the UTM map projection system (see [Terminological notes](#terminological-notes)).
+It is used by NATO militaries for locating positions worldwide up to 1 m precision.
 The MGRS specification is maintained by the NGA Office of Geomatics [^7] ([National Geospatial-Intelligence Agency, 2014a](#ref-national_geospatial-intelligence_agency_universal_2014)).
 Best use the foregoing reference when referring to the MGRS.
 Other resources describe the MGRS too, including Wikipedia contributors ([2023](#ref-wikipedia_contributors_military_2023)).

-Biodiversity monitoring and perhaps other projects sometimes claim to use UTM grid references, while they actually use MGRS grid references.
+Biodiversity monitoring and perhaps other projects sometimes claim to use UTM grid references, while it is more appropriate to speak about MGRS grid references.
+Reasons for this confusion are given in the [Terminological notes](#terminological-notes).
-Hence it is good to understand the difference; see also the [Terminological notes](#terminological-notes).

 The coordinate system obtained by **UTM** projection is used in the MGRS